Adult Psychotherapy Treatment in NYC & The Greater New York Area

 If you find yourself overwhelmed with everyday life, you may consider psychotherapy.
 Psychotherapy is a form of treatment involving therapeutic conversations and interactions between a therapist and an individual.
 By working together through guided treatment, you can begin to lead a healthier, happier life.

 Comprehensive Counseling LCSW is a multi-site group of independently licensed mental health professionals with offices in Long Island, Brooklyn, Queens, Manhattan, the Bronx, and New Jersey.
 For nearly 50 years, Comprehensive Counseling has been a trusted mental health resource in communities in and around New York City.
+Our clinicians offer both in-person therapy and services via telehealth.
 Call today to learn more about adult psychotherapy and see if it is right for you!

 What are the Benefits of Psychotherapy?

 Psychotherapy can be beneficial for the stressors of everyday life or navigating mental disorders.
 Mental health disorders are very common.
 In fact, more than half of all Americans will be diagnosed with a mental health disorder at some time in their life.

 - understand yourself and your needs

 - adjust to the demands of work, family, or personal life

 Which Disorders Can Psychotherapy Treat?